jwmarcus/guides/amateur-radio/packet-bbs.md

 # --- STOP ---

 At this point you should be able to (1) Connect to your NODE and issue the BBS command to bring up the linmail application.
 Pat yourself on the back.
 You did it!
 Over time this guide will evolve to support additional parameters and features of AX.25 packet radio.
 The hope is that this guide will get you on the air and moving traffic!

+## Configuring WebMail for BPQ32

+After logging in via the web interface using `http://127.0.0.1:8080`, naviagate to Mail Management -> Configuration.
+I have made the following adjustments to the defaults:

+- Redirect msgs to BBS Call to SYSOP Call (Checked) ; I want anything that get's sent "at" the board
+- BBS APPL No (1) ; This matches my APPLICATION directive in bpq32.cfg
+- Streams (10)
+- Send System Msgs to SYSOP Call (Checked) ; I want messages sent to SYSTEM, too
+- Don't Hold Messages From New Users (Checked) ; Yolo board
+- Set Don't add WINLINK.ORG flag on new users (Checked) ; Not doing winlink on my board
+- Don't Request Name (Checked) ; I already have your callsign
+- Don't Request Home BBS (Checked) ; I can look this up if it really mattered to me

+Next, navigate to "Users" and add permissions (Check the box) to your user for:

+- Permit Email
+- Don't add @winlink.org
+- SYSOP
+- BBS

+You can also add a password to your user.
+Now save your user record.

+Restart your linbpq and your settings should be applied.

 ## Additional resources: